Ethnic groups of Argentina: Immigration in recent times

+Residency permits granted under the Patria Grande Plan, by country of origin.

+The First Tribunal of Migrant Women, primarily from Bolivia, Paraguay and Peru, held in the Plaza de Mayo, Buenos Aires in 2006.

 Besides substantial immigration from neighboring countries during the middle and late 1990s, Argentina received significant numbers of people from Asian countries such as Korea (both North and South), China, Vietnam, Cambodia, and Japan who joined the previously existing Sino-Japanese communities in Buenos Aires.
 Despite the economic and financial crisis Argentina suffered at the start of the 21st century, people from all over the world continued arriving to the country, because of Argentina's immigration-friendly policies and high standard of living.

 According to official data, between 1992 and 2003 an average of 13,187 people per year immigrated legally into Argentina.
 The government calculates that 504,000 people entered the country during the same period, giving about 345,000 undocumented immigrants.
 The same source gives a plausible total figure of 750,000 undocumented immigrants currently residing in Argentina.

 From 2004 onwards, after Immigration Law 25871 was sanctioned, which makes the State responsible for guaranteeing access to health and education for immigrants, many foreigners have chosen Buenos Aires as their destination to work or study.
 Between 2006–2008 and 2012–2013 a relatively large group of Senegal nationals (4500 in total) have immigrated to Argentina, 90 percent of which have refugee status.

 In April 2006, the national government started the Patria Grande plan to regularize the migratory situation of undocumented immigrants.
 The plan attempts to ease the bureaucratic process of getting documentation and residence papers, and is aimed at citizens of Mercosur countries and its associated states (Bolivia, Brazil, Chile, Colombia, Ecuador, Paraguay, Peru, Uruguay and Venezuela).
 The plan came after a scandal and a wave of indignation caused by fire in a Buenos Aires sweatshop, which revealed the widespread utilization of undocumented Bolivian immigrants as cheap labor force in inhumane conditions.

 As of 2020, Argentina counted with a positive net migration rate (one of the only three such countries in the region, alongside Chile and Costa Rica) and remains a major destination for migrants within Latin America and the Caribbean.

 However, since the start of the Russian invasion of Ukraine in 2022, in light of the international sanctions on Russian passports, Russian couples and pregnant Russian women have started to emigrate to Argentina in hopes of acquiring an Argentine passport in order to continue their journey onto Europe, or to permanently establish themselves in Argentina with their children.
 As of July 2023, more than 18,500 Russians have come to Argentina after Russia invaded Ukraine.
 Argentina does not require a visa for Russian citizens to enter the country as tourists and it also allows the parents of children born on Argentinian soil to receive residency, and, later, a passport.
 This opportunity has led to approximately 10,500 Russians travelling to Argentina to give birth in 2022.